mageni/mageni/README.md

 </p>

 ## Introduction
 Mageni eases for you the vulnerability management cycle.
-We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling in your life.
-Mageni takes the discomfort and pain out of cybersecurity by easing simple tasks for vulnerability management, such as:
+We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling in your life. **Mageni empowers you to identify, prioritize, and respond to vulnerabilities and misconfigurations before they are exploited by hackers.** Mageni takes the discomfort and pain out of cybersecurity by easing simple tasks for vulnerability management, such as:

 - Asset Discovery
 - Prioritize Assets